 The easiest bit of the park to visit from Yokohama is Hakone, and late October’s the perfect time to visit due to the autumn colours.
-From Odawara Station you can catch the bus (around an hour) up to Lake Ashinoko, where you can take a boat cruise on the lake and ride the Hakone Ropeway; that’s plenty for a day-trip, and you can descend to Odawara and take the train back to Yokohama or Tokyo (half an hour by Kodama shinkansen) or on to Shizuoka.
+From Odawara Station (one Kodama shinkansen stop from Yokohama) you can catch the bus (around an hour) up to Lake Ashinoko, where you can take a boat cruise on the lake and ride the Hakone Ropeway.
+That’s plenty for a day-trip, and you can descend to Odawara and take the train back to Yokohama/Tokyo or on to Shizuoka.
 You can also stay up there at one of Hakone’s hotels or ryokan, and take your time to check out the various museums, the other ropeway (there are two, the other one being the Komagatake Ropeway up Mt Komagatake), ride the scenic Hakone Tozan Railway, and soak in the hot springs.
-You can get the Hakone Free Pass for 2 or 3 days which covers most of these (and can also include an optional round-trip from Tokyo on the private Odakyu Line, useful if you don’t have the JR Pass).
+You can get the Hakone Free Pass (see here) for 2 or 3 days which covers the ropeways, local buses, sightseeing cruise, and scenic railway.
 Check out the Hakone homepage here, and search hotels in Hakone here

 Any questions about watching the rugby in Yokohama?
 Give me a shout below and I’ll get back to you.